 Since deployment Gorilla has almost doubled in size twice in the 18-month period without much operational effort which shows the system is pretty scalable.
 It acts as a write-through cache for monitoring data gathered across all of Facebook’s systems.
 Gorilla reduced Facebook’s production query latency by over 70x when compared with the previous stats.

 8. LogDevice: A distributed data store for logs

 Logs are the primary way to track the bugs occurring in production, they help in understanding the context & writing a fix.
 No system can run without logs.
 And a system of the size of Facebook where so many components are plugged in together generates a crazy amount of logs.

 It’s a scalable and fault-tolerant distributed log system.
-In comparison to a file system which stores data as files, LogDevice stores data as logs.
+In comparison to a file system that stores data as files, LogDevice stores data as logs.
 The logs are record-oriented, append-only & trimmable.
-The project has been written from ground up to serve multiple types of logs with high reliability & efficiency at scale.
+The project has been written from the ground up to serve multiple types of logs with high reliability and efficiency at scale.

 Folks, this is pretty much it.
-I did quite a bit of research on the persistence layer of Facebook & I think I’ve covered all the primary databases deployed at Facebook.
+I did quite a bit of research on the persistence layer of Facebook and I believe I’ve covered all the primary databases deployed at Facebook.

 Subscribe to the newsletter to stay notified of the new posts.